Hypothesis Testing For Network Data in Functional Neuroimaging: Statistical Inference on Samples of Networks

-Similarly, one can also construct a statistical test for two or more independent samples using the same framework.
-Assume that we have $k$ independent sets of Laplacians of dimension $d\times d$, and consider the problem of testing whether or not these sets have in fact been drawn from the same population.
-Each sample of Laplacians has the form, $L_{in_{j}}$, where $i=1,\ldots,n_{j}$; for every $j=1,\ldots,k$.
-Each of these $k$ populations has an unknown mean, denoted $\La_{j}$, while the sample means of these sets of Laplacians are denoted by $\wh{L}_{j}$, for each $j=1,\ldots,k$, respectively.
-Then, as a direct corollary to Theorem \ref{thm:clt}, we have the following asymptotic result. \begin{cor} Assume that every $\La_{j}$ does not lie on the boundary of $\cL\pri_{d}$, and that $\p[U]>0$, where $U$ is an open subset of $\cL\pri_{d}$, and where $L_{j}\in U$, for every $j=1,\ldots,k$.
-Moreover, also assume that $n_{j}/n\to p_{j}$ for every sample, with $n:=\sum_{j}n_{j}$, and $0<p_{j}<1$.
-Then, under $H_{0}:\La_{1}=\ldots=\La_{k}$, we have
+See Theorem 5.2.3 of \citet{Anderson2003}, for a proof.
+Similarly, one can also construct a statistical test for two independent samples using the same framework.
+Assume that we have two independent sets of Laplacians of dimension $d\times d$, and consider the problem of testing whether these sets have in fact been drawn from the same population.
+Each sample of Laplacians has the form, $L_{in_{j}}$, where $i=1,\ldots,n_{j}$; for every $j=1,2$.
+The population means are denoted $\La_{j}$, while the sample means of these sets of Laplacians are denoted by $\wh{L}_{j}$.
+Then, as a direct corollary to Theorem \ref{thm:clt}, we also have the following asymptotic result. \begin{cor} Assume that every $\La_{j}$ does not lie on the boundary of $\cL\pri_{d}$, and that $\p[U]>0$, where $U$ is an open subset of $\cL\pri_{d}$, such that $L_{j}\in U$, for each $j=1,2$.
+Moreover, also assume that $n_{j}/n\to p_{j}$ for every sample, with $n:=\sum^{2}_{j=1}n_{j}$, and $0<p_{j}<1$.
+Then, under the null, $H_{0}:\La_{1}=\La_{2}$, we have